Harvard-IACS/2020-CS109A/content/pages/syllabus.md

 Video recordings of the live stream will be made available within 24 hours after the event, and will be accessible from the Lecture Video section on Canvas.

 #### Lectures <a name='lectures'></a>
 The class meets, virtually, three days a week for lectures (M, W, F).
 The same lecture will be given twice each day: once in the morning and again in the afternoon, to accommodate students in different time zones.
-Mondays and Wednesdays will be mostly lecture content with some hands-on lab work, whereas Fridays will be the inverse (mostly hands-on lab work).
+Mondays and Wednesdays will be mostly lecture content with some hands-on coding, whereas Fridays will be the inverse (mostly hands-on coding).
 Attending and participating in lectures is a crucial component of learning the material presented in this course.

 **What to expect**
 ![Class Structure](https://github.com/Harvard-IACS/2020-CS109A/blob/master/content/pages/ClassStructure.png?raw=true)